WebOzy/Drupal-QA-Checklist/README.md

 The following will help in your use of the QA Checklist.
 Information

 This module was written for Drupal site builders, developers, and System administrators or anyone else in charge of launching a Drupal site.
 The tasks within represent a comprehensive list of things to review and tasks to perform before going live.
-If you need help with Drupal SEO best practices, the search engines' latest changes, your brand's target audience, or strategic marketing objectives, consider using a Drupal development shop consultant like WebOzy or others listed HERE.
+If you need help with Drupal SEO best practices, the search engines' latest changes, your brand's target audience, or strategic marketing objectives, consider using a Drupal development shop consultant like [WebOzy](http://webozy.com/) or others listed in the [Marketplace](https://www.drupal.org/drupal-services).

 ### A bit about checklists